-Italy opens probe into death of ‘bunga bunga’ witness
+Italy probes possible poisoning of anti-Berlusconi witness

-ROME (AP) — Italy prosecutors have opened an investigation into the death of a Moroccan model who testified in one of the inquiries linked to ex-Premier Silvio Berlusconi’s “bunga bunga” parties.
+ROME (AP) — Italy prosecutors have opened an investigation into the possible poisoning death of a Moroccan model who was a key witness in the trial against ex-Premier Silvio Berlusconi over his infamous “bunga bunga” parties.

-Imane Fadil, 34, died March 1 at a Milan hospital, where she had been treated since Jan.
-29 exhibiting “symptoms of poisoning,” Milan prosecutor Francesco Greco said, according to Italian news agency ANSA.
+Imane Fadil, 34, died March 1 at a Milan-area hospital, where she had been treated since Jan.
+29 for exhibiting “symptoms of poisoning,” Milan prosecutor Francesco Greco said, according to the Italian news agency ANSA.

-In 2012, Fadil had told reporters that she feared for her safety after telling prosecutors investigating possible witness tampering in the case that she was offered money in exchange for her silence about what went on at the parties.
+In 2012, Fadil had told reporters that she feared for her safety after telling prosecutors investigating possible witness tampering in the case that she was offered money in exchange for her silence about what went on at Berlusconi’s parties.

-Berlusconi was acquitted by Italy’s higest court in 2015 of charges he paid for sex with an underage woman.
+Berlusconi was initially convicted of charges that he paid for sex with an underage woman at the sex-fueled “bunga bunga” parties, and used his influence to cover it up.
+He was ultimately acquitted by Italy’s highest court in 2015.

 Most Read Nation & World Stories